algonquindesign-grads/2021/_students/volden-christine.md

 first_name: "Christine"
 last_name: "Volden"
 headshot_alt: |
   The headshot of Christine Volden.
-It depicts
+It depicts a person with mid-length, straight red hair, smiling warmly with their mouth closed, whilst looking at the camera.
 ation_word: "Realisation"
 keywords:
   - "Continuous Learner"